 Banking in France

-If you are used to Nordic, or even British, banking service, then you are likely to be sadly disappointed with the quality of customer service and facilities and prices in French banks.
+If you are used to Nordic, or even British, banking service, then you may be sadly disappointed with the quality of customer service and facilities and prices in French banks.

 Applying a bit of fresh air to the dusty French banking market, in 2009, the Dutch bank ING started proposing a free current account to French bank customers.
 It includes a free Mastercard Gold and many other free services that nearly all French banks charge for.
 Fortuneo also launched a free current account with free Mastercard.
 The following comments about fees do not apply to ING.
 Beware that some of ING's incident fees may be higher than in French banks.